digitalrightswatch/digitalrightswatch.org.au/content/privacy-policy.md

 ### **Collection, retention, use and protection of your data**

 We collect information when you visit our website, make a donation online, and subscribe to our campaigns or mailing lists, for the purposes of keeping you updated and informed of our work and the ways in which you can be engaged and support us.
-We’ll let you know what information is required for each action, and we strive to require only the bare minimum of information necessary.
+We'll let you know what information is required for each action, and we strive to require only the bare minimum of information necessary.

 If you sign onto one of our various mailing lists, petitions, make a donation or use our contact tools, we retain the information you provided to manage our own mailing lists.
 For newsletters, petitions and online actions this includes your name, email address and postcode.
 Members of the organisation are also required to provide postal addresses and contact telephone numbers.
 We utilise [MailChimp][1] for all outbound email functions.

-For petitions, open letters, or similar public communications that you’ve signed or completed, we treat your name, city, state, and comments as public information.
+For petitions, open letters, or similar public communications that you've signed or completed, we treat your name, city, state, and comments as public information.
 We will not make your street address publicly available, but we may transmit it to public officials as part of a petition or open letter.

 We collect information regarding visits to our website.
 We use the open source analytics platform [Matamo][2] to track visitor usage.
 With Matamo, we log IP addresses, browser, operating system, visiting time, session, actions per visit, pageviews per visit, returning visitors, and referring site information.
 The data we collect through Matamo is stored on our own servers, and will never be shared with others.